kdot16/pythonlearning/README.md

 ## Learning Pythong

-This is a repo to learn pythong!
+This is a repo to learn python!

 Collaborators:
 - y3pio